skellis46/embodied-camera/embodied-camera-application-proposal.md

 >please provide 100 word synopsis of the proposed research project, suitable for the lay reader

 There is evidence that our health is compromised by smartphone overuse.
 These compromises are built on a paradox: human bodies are predisposed for movement, while smartphones demand attention through stillness.
-The research re-configures this paradox by seeking to expand the corporeal possibilities of human-smartphone experiences.
-We will use the body-based expertise of dancers in fieldwork that explores: 1) how movement and stillness are shaped by smartphones; and 2) how our bodies might help re-imagine the habitual use of smartphones.
-The research aims to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness.
+The research seeks to reconfigure this paradox by expanding the corporeal possibilities of human-smartphone experiences.
+We will use the body-based expertise of dancers in fieldwork that explores: 1) how movement and stillness are shaped by smartphones; and 2) how our bodies might help reimagine the habitual use of smartphones.
+The research aims to deepen understanding and experiential awareness of the inter-relationships between smartphones and movement, vision, proprioception and stillness.

-and exists between the disciplines of dance and somatic practices and human computer interaction.

->You start by saying that’ our physical and psychological well-being is compromised by overuse of smartphones’  which suggests that is the focus of the enquiry – (a) why the research needs to happen and (b) is the problem the research aims to solve.
-But I don’t think that you take that up again in the design and questions? - CW

-#### Research Aim

-The research aims to use dance movement specialists to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and stillness.

-#### research questions

-1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
-2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
-What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
-3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
-4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
-We see ourselves and others through and in it.
-How might this hegemonic and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

 ### why the Leverhulme Trust?